maxtangli/uniSearch/README.md

 A practice aiming at a library to simplify Unity UI filter/sorter/pager workflow.

+## TODO
+[ ] Improve readability.
+The summary page should be brief, and should be eaily understand by readers.
+[ ] Add a tutorial video.

 ## User Story: a novice unity programmer's happy workday.

 Suppose you are an novice Unity Programmer in a poker game project, and you are asked to made a scene of poker galary.